openstack/nova/api-guide/source/server_concepts.rst

 -  **Shelve**, **Shelve offload**, **Unshelve**

-   Shelving an server indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
+   Shelving a server indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
 This allows its resources to be freed up for use by someone else.